jsyang/microarmy/README.md

 1. `npm install` to install all build tool dependencies.
 2. `grunt release` for a minified build
-3. Or just `grunt` if you don't want to wait for minification
+3. Or `grunt` if you don't want to wait for minification and just want to use the debug build.

 ### Tests